Profiling QML Applications

 In the Flush interval field, set the flush interval in milliseconds.
 The shorter the interval, the more often the data is flushed.
 The longer the interval, the more data has to be buffered in the target application, potentially wasting memory.
 However, the flushing itself takes time, which can distort the profiling results.

 If you have multiple QML engines and you want to aggregate the data produced by all of them into one trace, select the Process data only when process ends check box.
 Otherwise, the profiling stops when one of the engines stops.

-To profile Qt Quick applications that are not launched by Qt Design Studio, select Analyze > QML Profiler (External).
-You must enable QML debugging and profiling for the application in the project build settings.
+You can profile Qt Quick applications that are not launched by Qt Design Studio.
+However, you must enable QML debugging and profiling for the application in the project build settings.
 For more information, see Setting Up QML Debugging.

-In the QML Profiler dialog, Port field, specify the port to listen to.
+- In Port, specify the port to listen to.

 Each row in the timeline (6) describes a type of QML events that were recorded.
 Move the cursor on an event on a row to see how long it takes and where in the source it is being called.
 To display the information only when an event is selected, disable the View Event Information on Mouseover button (4).

 The outline (10) summarizes the period for which data was collected.
 Drag the zoom range (8) or click the outline to move on the outline.
 You can also move between events by selecting the Jump to Previous Event and Jump to Next Event buttons (1).

 Select the Show Zoom Slider button (2) to open a slider that you can use to set the zoom level.
 You can also drag the zoom handles (9).
 To reset the default zoom level, right-click the timeline to open the context menu, and select Reset Zoom.